harrydowning/serl/docs/source/glossary.rst

   Terminal Variable [#tool]_
     A tuple of regex captures for a specific token with the first element being the entire token match.
+    This tuple object also has access to the :code:`lineno` and :code:`col` property which represent the line number and column of the token in source (1-indexed).

   Non-terminal Variable [#tool]_
     A function for a specific :term:`non-terminal` that can be used to traverse the :term:`AST`.
-    This function will execute and return a value from the code block whose name corresponds to the same :term:`non-terminal`.
+    This function will execute and return a value from the code block with the same name.

 See `Compilers: Principles, Techniques, and Tools <https://www.google.co.uk/books/edition/Compilers/yHTLngEACAAJ>`_ to learn more terminology and methods relating to language compilers.